aanchalpahuja/software-demo/README.md

 # software-demo
-This is a demo class for software lab
+This is a demo class for software lab.